 Wherever he plays this season, Zuttah will be a very important player in the continuing maturation of Josh Freeman and the entire Bucs offense.

-Topics: Jeremy Zuttah
+Tags: Jeremy Zuttah